 The embedded software industry is in the midst of a major IoT revolution.
 Tremendous amount of new development lays ahead.
-This new software needs an actual architecture that is inherently safer, more extensible, and easier to understand than the usual shared-state concurrency based on a traditional Real-Time Operating System (RTOS).
+This new software needs an actual architecture that is inherently safer, more extensible, and easier to understand than the usual shared-state concurrency and blocking based on a traditional Real-Time Operating System (RTOS).

 Quantum Leaps' software frameworks and tools provide such a modern, reactive, event-driven architecture based on active objects (actors), hierarchical state machines, software tracing, graphical modeling and automatic code generation.

 Welcome to the 21st Century!

 Lightweight open source reactive framework in C. Recommended for 16- and 32-bit MCUs with RAM > 1KB, such as ARM Cortex-M.